 As custom-built cloud applications are built and delivered using these agile DevOps practices, they rely on API access keys for dynamic connection to other applications and resources.
 Sometimes referred to as “API keys,” these powerful credentials are used to authenticate applications and DevOps automation tools and enable programmatic requests to the cloud environment.
 API keys can be used for virtually anything, from provisioning a container to copying a database to allowing one service to access data from another.
-Attackers have used API access keys — stolen from phished endpoints or inadvertently posted to public code repositories and other sources — to steal customer data and valuable intellectual property, or destructively delete source code.
+Attackers have used API access keys — stolen from phished endpoints or inadvertently posted to public code repositories and other sources — to steal customer data and valuable intellectual property or destructively delete source code.

 Many of the DevOps tools used to orchestrate development and delivery of custom-built cloud applications are also highly privileged.
 For example, CI/CD tools for configuration management, such as Ansible, and those used to run automated tests and builds, like Jenkins.
-Since these “tier 0” tools enable full control of the environment, admin access must tightly controlled and restricted to reduce exposure.
+Since these “tier 0” tools enable full control of the environment, admin access must tightly be controlled and restricted to reduce exposure.

-1. Remove all embedded API keys and secrets from source code, scripts and automation tools.
+1. Remove all embedded API keys and secrets from source code, scripts, and automation tools.
 DevOps culture emphasizes collaboration and code sharing.
-It’s common practice to post application code to GitHub and other public repositories.
+It’s common practice to post-application code to GitHub and other public repositories.
 Yet too often, this code contains embedded API keys and other credentials and secrets, and attackers troll these repositories to locate and abuse them.
 Stay a step ahead by removing hard-coded credentials completely.
 Similarly, never provide human users with direct access to API keys.

 2. Proactively secure all API keys and secrets in a secure digital vault that supports strong privileged access controls.
 Only allow access to authorized, verified users and applications under centralized, corporate-wide access policies.